SATIVAR/sativar-isis-gemini/server/readme.md

     npm start
     ```

-The server will start on the port specified in your `.env` file (or `3001` by default) and will use the SQLite database.
+The server will start on the port specified in your `.env` file (or `3001` by default) and will use the self-contained SQLite databases.